Saima9/form-builder/README.md

 - # 🛠️ Remix Form Builder

-A fully functional, beautiful form builder built with *Remix, **React, and **Tailwind CSS*.
+A fully functional, beautiful form builder built with **Remix**, **React**, and **Tailwind CSS**.
 This app allows users to visually build forms using drag-and-drop, customize fields, preview them in different device modes, generate shareable public form links, collect submissions — all in a sleek and intuitive UI.

 ---